 Your child’s health

+Children have special health needs.
 Taking care of your child’s health is a big job.
-Children have special health needs.
-We’re here to help.
+We’re happy to help.

 Immunize on time

 Make sure you stay current on your child’s shots (immunizations) because shots can help keep kids healthy.
-There is a schedule for childhood shots, which you should follow with your pediatrician’s guidance.
+Shots protect your child from harmful diseases like measles, chickenpox, and hepatitis A and B. There is a schedule for childhood shots, which you should follow with your pediatrician’s guidance.
 For example, the shot for chickenpox is due when your child is 15 to 18 months old.
-Childhood shots are safe, and we’ll send you rewards in the mail for getting your child immunized.
+Childhood shots are perfectly safe, and we’ll send you rewards in the mail for getting your child immunized.

-Questions to ask your doctor during a visit
+Questions to ask your child's primary care provider during a visit:

 - Does my child need a shot?